soup1997/VLP16-ICP/README.md

 # VLP16-ICP

-This is the repository for using the icp algorithm with velodyne VLP 16 pointcloud data.
+This is the repository  using the icp algorithm with velodyne VLP 16 pointcloud data.
 The rotational matrix $R$ and the translation matrix $t$ are obtained to estimate odometry.

 - Input: `sensor_msgs/PointCloud2`, `sensor_msgs/Imu`